tdepke2/OpenComputersProjects/libmnet/README.md

 * Hostnames are used as addresses, they must be unique (no DNS or DHCP built in).
 * No congestion control, the network can get overloaded in extreme cases.
+* No background service means care should be taken when running mnet across multiple programs/threads.
+The threads would need to redistribute each message received that belongs to a different recipient (mrpc takes care of this).

 ### How it works